 First, the Company did not file a copy of the revised tariff sheet with the Commission as required by OAR 860-022-0005.
-That rule requires that "the original and four conformed copies of each tariff, rate schedule, revision, or supplement shall be filed with the Commission."
-In the absence of such a filing and Commission review, the preexisting tariff is still in full force and effect, and all increases in rates between that preexisting tariff, marked as Attachment B, are subject to refund.
+That rule, which was applicable to Beaver Creek at the time it implemented its new tariff, requires that "the original and four conformed copies of each tariff, rate schedule, revision, or supplement shall be filed with the Commission."
+Because Beaver Creek is currently subject to ORS 759.175 with respect to its EAS tariff, it remains subject to the requirement to file the tariff, notwithstanding its status as a cooperative (See OAR 860-034-0300(2)).
+This conclusion follows directly from the Court of Appeals decision, cited above, which established that Beaver Creek is a telecommunications utility with respect to through services, including EAS.
+In the absence of such a proper EAS filing and Commission review, the preexisting tariff is still in full force and effect, and all increases in rates between that preexisting tariff, marked as Attachment B, are subject to refund.